Big Fireball on Jupiter Spotted by Amateur Astronomers By SPACE.com Staff posted: 04 June 2010 08:33 am ET |

 Wesley's photos show the Jupiter fireball blazing in the atmosphere of the gas giant planet.
 So far, no visible scar in the clouds has been reported from the event.

-spectacular crash on July 19, 2009, when what scientist now think was an asteroid about 1,600 feet (500 meters) wide slammed into the planet.
+This new impact on Jupiter comes less than a year after a spectacular crash on July 19, 2009, when what scientist now think was an asteroid about 1,600 feet (500 meters) wide slammed into the planet.
 That collision created a massive bruise the size of the Pacific Ocean.
 [Gallery: Jupiter gets smacked.]Wesley described the event as a "large fireball" on his website, where he posted the photos taken from Broken Hill, Australia.

 It was Wesley, too, who first spotted the July 2009 collision.
 His observations kicked off an international observation campaign to study the impact site.